 State Police investigate death of armed suspect following manhunt

-EAST FELICIANA PARISH - State police are investigating the death of an armed suspect after a chase led to a shootout.
+EAST FELICIANA PARISH - State police are investigating the death of an armed suspect after a chase led to an apparent suicide.

 Deputies with the East Feliciana Parish Sheriff's Office were called to a domestic disturbance Thursday, April 4 just after 9 p.m. near a residence on Highway 68.
 Deputies learned the armed suspect fled into the woods upon their arrival.
 Deputies requested assistance from the Dixon Correctional Institute K9 chase team.
-DCI and EFPSO began a manhunt into the woods when they were met with gunfire, resulting in a shootout.
+DCI and an EFPSO deputy began a manhunt into the woods when they were met with gunfire, resulting in authorities returning fire.

-Sheriff Jeff Travis says the preliminary investigation indicated the armed suspect died from an apparent self-inflicted gunshot wound.
+Sheriff Jeff Travis says the preliminary investigation indicated the armed suspect died from a single self-inflicted gunshot wound.

 Trending News